 SECTION 4.5.
 Probation.
 "Probation" means that a student is placed on a trial period during which the student is expected to maintain good behavior.
-A student found guilty of certain offenses may be placed on probation by the Academy Principal, a local formal hearing officer, the Student Evidentiary Hearing Committee, the Disciplinary Action Review Committee, or the school's Governing Board.
+A student found guilty of certain offenses may be placed on probation by the Executive Director, a local formal hearing officer, the Student Evidentiary Hearing Committee, the Disciplinary Action Review Committee, or the school's Governing Board.
 Violation of a local school or school system rule while on probation may result in further disciplinary action, including a possible referral to the Student Evidentiary Hearing Committee.

 SECTION 4.6.
 Restrictions on School Activities.
-Students who are suspended or expelled will not be allowed to participate in any school-sponsored activities, [including the prom or graduation exercises] if these occur during the period of suspension or expulsion.
-A parent or guardian may, for good cause, petition the Superintendent for permission for the student to participate in school-sponsored activities.
-If denied permission by the Superintendent, the parent or guardian may appeal to the school's Governing Board.
+Students who are suspended or expelled will not be allowed to participate in any school-sponsored activities, including graduation exercises, if these occur during the period of suspension or expulsion.
+A parent or guardian may, for good cause, petition the Executive Director for permission for the student to participate in school-sponsored activities.
+If denied permission by the Executive Director, the parent or guardian may appeal to the school's Governing Board.
 The Board's decision shall be final.